Author Guidelines

 SOCIAL MEDIA

 As a way of encouraging ongoing discussion within the field, the Journal will share published articles via its social media channels.
-To assist with our efforts of broadening the reach of articles published in the CANDJ, Authors are encouraged to provide a post-size abstract for the Journal to use when sharing their article via its social media channels.
+To assist with our efforts of broadening the reach of articles published in CANDJ, Authors are encouraged to provide a post-size abstract for the Journal to use when sharing their article via its social media channels.
 It should summarize the key message or findings of the article and include any relevant hashtags.

-Posts can be up to a maximum of 200 words; however we encourage authors to keep in mind best practices for social media which include brevity and making content easy to read as this aids in greater engagement.
+Posts can be up to a maximum of 200 words; however, we encourage authors to keep in mind best practices for social media which include brevity and making content easy to read as this aids in greater engagement.
 Using appropriate hashtags and @mentioning authors, institutions, funders, etc. is an excellent way to increase the discoverability of a post.
 If a user has multiple platforms, please clearly identify which @mention should be used for each platform.

 Authors that provide social media handles benefit from the Journal’s promotions, expanding their reach well beyond the current publication.
 Please note that providing social media handles for publication is entirely optional.
-If authors are not comfortable with the Journal promoting their article along with their personal accounts then please do not supply them.
+If authors are not comfortable with the Journal promoting their article along with their personal accounts, then please do not supply them.
 Authors that have any queries or concerns about sharing their article via social media may contact candjournal@sgpublishing.ca.